lauritowal/thesis-project/experiments/experiment_full_circle_elevator_7/experiment_full_circle_elevator_7.md

 success 0.78
 ```
 # Next Steps:
-Train other two seeds: 3, 7
+- Train other two seeds: 3, 7
+- Try to remove exp for reward again and see if it performs better
+- `reward_track = 1 # Maybe diff_track * 2 instead of 1`